leeprovoost/dhl-routing-reference-data-parser/README.md

 npm install JSONStream
 npm install lodash
 npm install mongojs
+npm install underscore
 ```

+Make sure your MongoDB server is up and running: `mongod`.

+Ensure you have a database named `test` (or whatever you have called it).

+Ensure you have the following collections set up:
+- intl_routing_api_ESD
+- intl_routing_api_country
+- intl_routing_api_countrypc

 ## country.txt
 - Change the MongoDB variables (database, collection) in parse-country.js